Here's how Rihanna makes and spends her billion-dollar fortune

 View this post on Instagram

-A whopping US$1.4 billion (RM5.9 billion) of her fortune comes from Fenty Beauty itself.
-Another US$270 million (RM1.14 billion) from her lingerie company Savage x Fenty.
+A whopping US$1.4 billion of her fortune comes from Fenty Beauty itself.
+Another US$270 million from her lingerie company Savage x Fenty.
 Her earnings as a musician and actress add up to the net worth too.
 The singer hasn’t released any album since Anti in 2016 and last acted in Hiro Murai’s 2018 directorial Guava Island.
-Despite her absence from the entertainment arena, Rihanna has carved a name for herself in the fashion and beauty space — fully utilising her strong social media presence to build the formidable US$2.8 billion (RM11.9 billion) Fenty empire.
+Despite her absence from the entertainment arena, Rihanna has carved a name for herself in the fashion and beauty space — fully utilising her strong social media presence to build the formidable US$2.8 billion Fenty empire.

 Rihanna’s billion-dollar quest doesn’t stop at Fenty Beauty.
 In 2018, she launched Savage x Fenty with fashion retailer TechStyle Fashion Group.
 According to Forbes’ estimate, she owns 30% of the stakes.
 Other shareholders include Jay-Z’s Marcy Venture Partners and private equity firm L. Catterton.
-The brand raised a US$115 million (RM487 million) funding at a US$1 billion (RM4.24 billion) valuation.
+The brand raised a US$115 million funding at a US$1 billion valuation.

 Spending the fortune